By Tom Burden, Last updated: 3/27/19

 Varnish and various wood oils have been the traditional transparent wood finishes on boats for hundreds of years.
-Their lack of pigment allows the beauty of the wood grain to show through, while protecting the wood from the ravages of sunlight, saltwater, dirt, and abrasion.
-The finish achieved after careful application can vary from practically invisible protection for interior and exterior wood, to a glossy fine-furniture coat in which you can see your reflection.
+Their lack of pigment allows the beauty of the wood grain to show through, while protecting the wood from the ravages of sunlight, saltwater, dirt and abrasion.
+The finish achieved after careful application can vary from practically invisible protection for interior and exterior wood, to a glossy fine-furniture coat.

-Assuming you want to protect and beautify your boat's exterior wood, how do you select among the incredible (dare we say baffling?) variety of finishes?
-Knowing full well that this is as big a minefield as debating the benefits of power vs. sail, we nonetheless courageously offer the following observations:
+Assuming you want to protect and beautify your boat's exterior wood, how do you decide between the incredible (dare we say baffling?) variety of finishes?
+Knowing full well that this is as big a minefield as debating the benefits of power vs. sail, we nonetheless courageously offer the following observations.

 Synthetic Wood Finishes